garystafford/sdxl_dreambooth_autotrain_demo/README.md

 ## LoRA Weights

-To use the PyTorch LoRA weights with the SDXL 1.0 model, unzip the `mb_amg_gt_oue_dreambooth.zip` file.
+To use the PyTorch LoRA (Low-Rank Adaptation of Large Language Models) weights with the SDXL 1.0 model, unzip the `mb_amg_gt_oue_dreambooth.zip` file.
 The resulting `mb_amg_gt_oue_dreambooth` and inclosed `pytorch_lora_weights.safetensors` file can be used with the SDXL 1.0 base model.
 The model was fine-tuned with approximately 20 images, each scaled in the longest dimension to 1024 pixels.

 ## Sample Concept Images